andreasthoelke/dotvim/help.md

 y$          - copy file name - note the cursor is at a specific pos in the *concealed* file path!
 0y$         - yank abs file path! - note the cursor is now at the start of the (concealed) line

+### Tricks
+:cd %      - set working dir to the current dirvish folder :%!ls       - to replace the text is the current buffer with :'<,>call delete(getline('.'))

 Dirvish settings and custom maps: ~/.vim/plugin/file-manage.vim#/augroup%20dirvish_config